macclintx/macclintx/README.md

 I'm a curious mind exploring the world of web development — currently building a solid foundation with **PHP**, **MySQL**, **HTML**, and **CSS**.

-Right now, I’m somewhere between the basics and building real stuff — writing code that sometimes breaks, learning why it did, and getting better with every bug fixed.
+Right now, I’m building real stuff — writing code that sometimes breaks, learning why it did, and getting better with every bug fixed.
 Each line of code brings me a little closer to clarity, and I’m here for the journey.

 ---